public interface Comparable4D<T>

 int compareTo(T o)

-o1.compareTo(o2) <op> 0
+o1.compareTo(o2) <op> 0, where op

 is one of <, <=, =, !=, >, or >=.